android/privacy-sandbox-samples/Fledge/FledgeServerSpec/README.md

 To instead use a mock server for ad selection and reporting, you will need to set up 7 HTTPS endpoints that your test device or emulator can access.
 They are:

-1. A buyer bidding logic endpoint that serves the sample `BiddingLogic.js` JavaScript in this directory.
+1. A buyer bidding logic endpoint that serves the sample `BiddingLogicV2.js` and `BiddingLogicV3.js` JavaScript in this directory, depending on the header received.
+ 1. If the request has header `x_fledge_buyer_bidding_logic_version:3`, the server should return `BiddingLogicV3.js` with header `x_fledge_buyer_bidding_logic_version:3`;
+ 2. Otherwise, should return `BiddingLogicV2.js` with no additional header.

 2. A [bidding signals](https://developer.android.com/design-for-safety/privacy-sandbox/fledge#ad-selection-ad-tech-platform-managed-trusted-server)
    endpoint that serves the sample `BiddingSignals.json` in this directory.